geovannycordero/learningror/README.md

 cp config/database.yml config/database.yml.template
 ```

-Change the values correctly to run in your environment.
+Change the values correctly to match with you local database credentials.
 Now you can create the database.

 #### Database creation
 ```bash